Charleston Car Accident Lawyer

 - We're Board Certified Lawyers

 - We Don't Charge Any Legal Fees Unless We Win

-- We're Backed By 95 Years Of Collective Experience
+- We're Backed By over 100 Years Of Collective Experience

 How Is Liability Determined Following an Auto Accident?

 Sometimes, it is readily apparent who the offending party was in a car accident.
 However, other times assigning fault may require a lengthy investigation, court hearing or trial.
 In some situations, liability is shared between two or more parties.

 - Distracted driving